Sabicool/Medicine/01 Disciplines/Cardiology/Conditions/Acute Coronary Syndromes.md

 - *Less so from* FRCEM AFTBAFFF, FFSEM MCMMbcF, FACEM ACMMc.
 Marshall & Ruedy’s On Call: Principles & Protocols.
 3rd edition.
 Elsevier; 2016.
 648 Chapter 16: Chest Pain p.
 117

 [^1]: eTG says if PCI is available within 120 minutes
+[^2]: eTG says within 2 hours for very high risk and within 24 hours for high risk
+[^3]: eTG says for patients with unstable angina considered low risk non-invasive investigations such as stress testing are usually appropriate